straz/artificialtrust/_articles/diseases.md

 Medicine gives us a powerful methodology to understand and address disease.
 We can employ this methodology to help us make AI safer.
 We start by building a taxonomy to identify and organize problems into distinct categories.
+We try to understand the etiology of each disease, the mechanisms which cause it to happen.
 Then, according to this classification, we develop appropriate tools to guide diagnosis, prevention, and treatment.

 Informed by this classification, we can develop a body of practice around diagnosis, prevention, and treatment.